Sjord/Sjord.github.io/_posts/2016-02-04-cracking-php-rand.md

 In PHP, the function [`rand()`](https://secure.php.net/rand) creates pseudorandom numbers.
 The initial state of the random number generator (the seed) is set with [`srand`](https://secure.php.net/srand).
 If you don't call `srand` yourself, PHP seeds the random number generator with some hard to guess number when you call `rand`.
 The seed passed to `srand` totally determines the string of numbers that `rand` will generate.

 The random number generator keeps a state that is initially set by `srand` and then changed every time you call `rand`.
 This state is specific to the process, so two processes typically return different numbers for `rand`.
+On Windows this state has a size of 32 bits and can be directly set using `srand`.
+On Linux the state is 1024 bits.

 ## Our example program